deepaksood619/deepaksood619.github.io/docs/knowledge/geography/new-home-place-house.md

 ## Documents / Property Investing

+### Thoughts

+- Will you buy a 20 year old flat, what's the rate of 20 year old flat in a 20 year old society???
+- So flats area not an investment.
+It's a bubble that will burst
+- Same for a commercial property
+- Will you go to a 20 year old Mall??
+- Once analyse the resell market too
+- Never buy a flat in a society without living in the society on rent for atleast 6 months to a year.

+### Documents

 [Don't Invest in Property before checking 10 DOCUMENTS ft. @LegalSHOTS | Real Estate - YouTube](https://www.youtube.com/watch?v=Zhxp1BGgBn8)

 1. Title document - Sale deed, gift deed, conveyance deed